evwake/NFL-Attendance-Analysis/nfl_attendance_analysis.md

 wins: Utilized to specify how many wins the team earned this season

-simple_rating: Utilized to specify a team's relative performance
+simple_rating: Utilized to specify a team’s relative performance

-strength_of_schedule: Utilized to specify the strength of a team's opponents
+strength_of_schedule: Utilized to specify the strength of a team’s opponents

-margin_of_victory: Utilized to specify how close the team's games were, on average
+margin_of_victory: Utilized to specify how close the team’s games were, on average

 playoffs: Utilized to specify if the team made the playoffs that year